sneh1212/Carrer-Goal-e-learning-/README.md

-# species_evolution
+# e-learning application
-This app show the evalution of vertibra species
+This app is used to prepare for interview purposes